-- Complete assignments that reflect the use of basic visual elements to create an illusion of space and form. - Use linear perspective. - Demonstrate skill in hand-eye coordination through drawings. - Use a variety of drawing materials and techniques skillfully. - Identify drawing materials and techniques used by the old and modern masters.
+- Complete assignments that reflect the use of basic visual elements to create an illusion of space and form. - Use linear perspective. - Demonstrate through drawings skill in hand-eye coordination. - Use skillfully a variety of drawing materials and techniques. - Identify drawing materials and techniques used by the old and modern masters - Demonstrate careful and timely completion of work.